ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/lower_respiratory_infections/index.rst

    * - disability_weight_s{sid}
      - YLD Appendix
-     - Disability weights associated with each sequela -
+     - Disability weights associated with each sequela
+     - Note Guillain-Barre due to LRI is included in sequelae.
    * - prevalence_s{sid}
      - como
-     - Prevalence of each sequela
+     - Prevalence of each sequela with id 'sid'
      -
 .. list-table:: Restrictions
    :widths: 15 15 20